 Are You A Candidate For Implants?

 More information and Videos on Dental Implants are presented with different clinical scenarios in the following attached links.
-Each case is individual and Dr. Rotas can assess which treatment plan is best for your situation at an implant consultation appointment.
+Each case is individual and Dr. Rotas and Dr. Martin can assess which treatment plan is best for your situation at an implant consultation appointment.
 More videos on dental implants can be viewed at Implants 1 or Implants 2.

 What Type Of Anesthesia Is Used?